How to Choose High Heels that Don’t Hurt Your Feet

-How to Choose High Heels That Won’t Hurt Your Feet
+How to Choose High Heels That Don’t Hurt Your Feet

-We’ve all been there—slipping into a gorgeous pair of heels in the morning, only to find ourselves counting down the minutes until we can take them off.
-If you’re a professional woman or someone who often wears heels on the move, you know the struggle: style vs. comfort.
+We’ve all been there — slipping into a striking pair of heels in the morning, only to find ourselves counting the hours till we can kick them off.
+If you’re a professional or someone always on the move, you know the drill: style vs. comfort.

 But what if you didn’t have to choose?